|The Frankfurt-Tipp rating:|

-The singer Sophie (Katja Riemann) is not badly surprised when her father (Matthias Habich) shows her a picture of the American opera diva Caterina Fabiani (Barbara Sukowa), who looks very similar to her recently deceased mother.
-When he asks her to travel to New York to make contact with Caterina, Sophie reluctantly agrees, believing that her father had gotten himself lost in his grief.
-But when she meets the celebrated artist in New York and meets her with extreme rejection, Sophie begins to suspect that the similarity may not be a coincidence after all.
-A visit to Caterina's mother (Karin Dor) actually uncovers a long hidden family secret.
-But she doesn't yet know what extent this actually has...
+Singer Sophie (Katja Riemann) is astonished when her father (Matthias Habich) shows her a picture of the American opera diva Caterina Fabiani (Barbara Sukowa), who looks just like her recently deceased mother.
+When he asks her to travel to New York to make contact with Caterina, Sophie reluctantly agrees, believing that her father has gotten caught up in his grief.
+But when she meets the celebrated artist in New York and she meets her with extreme rejection, Sophie begins to suspect that the resemblance may not be a coincidence after all.
+A visit to Caterina's mother (Karin Dor) actually leads her to a long-hidden family secret.
+But she has no idea of the extent of the secret...

-With "The Lost World" Margarethe von Trotta has staged a very personal film in two respects.
-On the one hand she brought two actresses together in front of the camera for the first time, whom she appreciates personally and professionally.
-And since both women, Katja Riemann and Barbara Sukowa, also share a passion for music, von Trotta incorporated this into the film and gave the actresses' musical skills room to unfold.
-This is to be understood more as a homage to Riemann and Sukowa and plays only a minor role in the story itself.
-As a viewer you also notice this, because the vocal parts seem to be integrated into the events in a somewhat troubled way and additionally slow down the already slow narrative flow.
-But this is only a small flaw in an otherwise very well done film.
+With Die abhandene Welt Margarethe von Trotta has directed a very personal film in two respects.
+Firstly, for the first time she has brought two actresses together in front of the camera, whom she holds in high esteem both personally and professionally.
+And since both women, Katja Riemann and Barbara Sukowa, also share a passion for music, von Trotta has incorporated this into the film and given the actresses' musical skills room to unfold.
+This is more of a tribute to Riemann and Sukowa and plays only a subordinate role in the actual story.
+As a viewer, you notice this, too, because the vocal interludes sometimes seem a bit forced into the action and slow down the already slow narrative flow even more.
+But this is only a minor flaw in an otherwise extremely accomplished film.

-This personal closeness to the story is positive for the film in every respect.
-The staging is sensitive, but at the same time very stirring.
-The emotional level of the action is delicately elaborated, without being too bold or too intellectual.
-One notices that something is told here that was close to the director's heart, where it wasn't about doing justice to a historical person, as in "Hannah Arendt" or "Vision", but about processing something very personal.
-The result is a very nice, very well played and atmospherically dense drama, which has some small lengths here and there, but is clearly one of the stronger films of Margarethe von Trotta.
-And for all lovers of sophisticated entertainment cinema from Germany there is a very clear one: Worth seeing!
+This personal closeness to the story is positively noticeable in the film in every respect.
+The production is sensitive, but at the same time very stirring.
+The emotional level of the plot is delicately worked out without coming across as too striking or too cerebral.
+One notices that something is being told here that was close to the director's heart, where it was not a matter of doing justice to a historical person as in "Hannah Arendt" or "Vision", but of processing something very personal.
+The result is a very beautiful, very well acted and atmospherically dense drama, which has small lengths here and there, but overall is clearly one of Margarethe von Trotta's stronger films.
+And for that, all lovers of sophisticated entertainment cinema from Germany get a very clear: worth seeing!

 An article by Frankfurt-Tipp